ehu009/2nd_mandatory/README.md

 ## Second mandatory assignment:
 # Re:activity - A reactive bike computer

 In this assignment you will make a near real-time reactive bike computer.
 The overall idea is that you will have a bike computer that is always online.
 The computer connects and streams its current position to a the **Re:activity** cloud service.
-The **Re:activity** cloud service will react to the incoming data, and produce insights from the stream of events that it will feed back to the client.
+The **Re:activity** cloud service will react to the incoming data, and enritch the stream with insights that it will feed back to the client.

 The **Re:activity** cloud service may also produce insights from the data produced by riders cycling nearby yourself.